-The results of the Lucky Gunner Ballistics Test provide some very interesting information on how the most popular self-defense loads stack up against each other.
+The results of the Lucky Gunner Ballistics Test provide some very interesting information.

 The Lucky Gunner Ballistics Test was an extremely detailed experiment that tested the performance of 117 different .380 ACP, 9mm Luger, .40 S&W, and .45 ACP self-defense loads by shooting them into ballistic gelatin under controlled conditions.